- Our Trips

 In the afternoon visit the Summer Palace, with its lush gardens and lakes it is easy to understand why it was a favoured place for emperors to relax.

 This morning visit China’s largest temple and altar complex as well as the city’s symbol, the Temple of Heaven, built in the Ming Dynasty and surrounded by purpose designed parklands.

 In the afternoon explore Beijing's hutongs, or old residential laneways, that are slowly disappearing to redevelopment.
 Visit a family's hutong residence to see how Beijing locals have lived for centuries.
-Visit Prince Gong’s Palace, followed by the Bell or Drum Tower, which once formed a section of Beijing's city walls, and were used to announce the time of day to residents.
 End the day with a visit the Lama temple which is one of the most influential temples of its kind outside of Tibet.

 This morning, after breakfast you will drive to the spectacular East Qing tombs.
 The East Qing Tombs make up an imperial mausoleum complex from the last feudal empire (Qing Dynasty 1644-1911) in China, which far-surpass their more famous predecessors, the Ming Tombs, both in splendor and in majesty.
 These tombs form a countryside version of the Forbidden City and are nearly as elaborate.
 Tastefully restored for the most part, this Imperial City is vast, grand, and less crowded.